 - jaw pain

-If your condition does not improve, polymyalgia rheumatica may not actually be the cause of your pain and stiffness.
-In this case, your doctor will run additional tests to check for other rheumatic disorders such as neck or back pain, osteoarthritis, and rheumatic fever.
+If your symptoms don’t improve with medication, then polymyalgia rheumatica may not actually be the cause of your pain and stiffness.
+In this case, your doctor will run additional tests to check for other rheumatic disorders, such as: